connervieira/Predator/DOCUMENTATION.md

                 - Depending on the preferences for the session, Predator might also save images taken and the license plates detected.
                     - Images taken will be saved as `realtime_imageN.jpg` in the root project folder.
 If saving images is turned on, 'N' with the sequential image number.
 Otherwise, the N will be removed.
                     - Saved license plates will be saved to `real_time_plates.csv` in the root project folder, provided license plate saving is enabled.
-                - If a plate detected is in the alert database specified during the preferences stage earlier, it will show a large alert message in the console output.
+                - If a plate detected is in the alert database specified during the preferences stage earlier, it will show a prominent alert message in the console output.
+            - Predator is also capable of displaying speed camera and red-light camera alerts in Real-time mode.
+However, traffic camera alerts are primarily designed around Information mode.
         - Dash-cam mode
             - In dash-cam mode, Predator will record video indefinitely until disk space runs out, the return key is pressed, or the Predator process is terminated.
             - Predator will not detect license plates in this mode.
 However, you can use video recorded in this mode with pre-recorded mode in order to scan for license plates at a later date.